 The relatively new virtual, digital currency, bitcoin (BTC), is understood differently by different people.
 According to Wikipedia: "Bitcoin is a peer-to-peer payment system and digital currency introduced as open source software in 2009 by pseudonymous developer Satoshi Nakamoto."
 Click here for more Wiki information: https://en.bitcoin.it/wiki/Main_Page.
 Beware bitcoin.com, because it tries to sell bitcoin cash (bcash) as if it were bitcoin.
 For a simple 1 minute 37 seconds on YouTube explanation: https://bitcoin.org/en/ .
 Bitcoin is created by computer operations called "mining."
 Bitcoin ‘miners’ find the solution to a complex math problem every ten minutes, which concurrently processes pending bitcoin transactions on the blockchain network.
+All bitcoin transactions must be confirmed at least three times by miners to be fully confirmed.
 Mining can be so profitable on a larger scale and bitcoin price that Samsung has entered the mining hardware manufacturing business.
 In April 2019 it typically costs approximately $5,500 to 'mine' one bitcoin.
 Tom Lee suggests a fair market value for bitcoin is about two and one half times the cost to mine one bitcoin.
 Therefore his estimate that as of April 2019 bitcoin should be worth about $14,000, not $5,000.

 The bitcoin currency software is based upon "blockchain" database ledgers of the transactions, similarly your bank has computerized accounting records, debits and credits, transfers, correlating with the "infrastructure".
 The entire bitcoin transaction history can be downloaded onto your computer.
-Bitcoin is 'decentralized,' a basic element of freedom from bank and government middlemen.
-Bitcoin is the primary application of the blockchain.
+Bitcoin is 'decentralized,' a basic element of freedom from bank and government middlemen and correlated corruption.